bluetoother/ble-shepherd/README.md

 ## 3. Advanced topics

 <a name="addDefinition"></a>
-### 3.1 How to define your own Service and Characteristic
+### 3.1 How to define your own Services and Characteristics

 In order to let **ble-shepherd** parse and build the packet of your private services and characteristics, you should first register the private definitions to **ble-shepherd** by calling `central.regGattDefs(type, regObjs)` method.